Ambrose Agius: Death and burial

-On November 1911, Pope Pius appointed Agius as the new Papal Legate to the United States.
+In November 1911, Pope Pius appointed Agius as the new Papal Legate to the United States.
 While preparing to travel to Rome, he died of an acute attack of peritonitis on December 13, at 55 years of age.
 On 15 December 1911, Agius was given a solemn Requiem Mass and was buried in the underground crypt of the Cathedral Basilica of the Immaculate Conception in Manila.
 The tomb survived the destruction of the cathedral due to bombing during the Battle of Manila in 1945.
 His remains were set into a smaller casket and moved to a new grave inside the Benedictine Abbey Church of Our Lady of Montserrat in Manila.
 The inscription translates as:

 A memorial plaque was added to those for all the monks of Ramsgate Abbey in St Augustine's Church, Ramsgate with an inscription that translates as:

 Nicknames

 Agius was baptised as Tancredi Alfred Agius but was called Alfredo by his Italian-speaking parents or Alfred, when at school in Ramsgate (1871 Census).
 After taking his perpetual vows Agius became known as Dom Ambrose but was commonly referred to as Padre Ambrosio, Padre Ambo or Father Dom by the Filipino and Maltese faithful who knew him.